Fundamental and technical analysis techniques to help you second guess the financial markets.

 4. Analyse the trade-off between risk and reward for different asset classes.

 Company analysis focuses on financial information within income statements, balance sheets and cash flow statements.
 Profitability, gearing, liquidity/solvency and operational efficiency are analysed using accounting ratio analysis, and there are six key ratios which are particularly useful when deciding whether to invest in a company.
-Just remember that past performance might not give an indication of future performance.
+Just remember that past performance does not give an indication of future performance.

 This type of investment analysis is the study of past price movements, short-term timing, trends and price patterns, to help predict future market direction.
 There are many ways to display and analyse price movements through charting, and many technical studies, including mathematical calculations and discretionary tools can be used.